gypsydave5/gypsydave5.github.io/_posts/2014-07-07-ag_windows.md

 layout: post
 title:  "Windows Silver Surfer"
 date:   2014-07-07 22:10:15
-tags: [software, Windows, ag, pdf readers]
+tags:
+    - Tools
+    - Windows
 ---

 Adding to my list of [ways to fix the Windows experience][SurvWin], I have to